semantic-release/semantic-release/README.md

 Note: You should [encrypt](http://docs.travis-ci.com/user/environment-variables/#sts=Secure Variables) your api keys and tokens.

+Note: Your CI environment has to export `CI=true` in order for `semantic-release` not to automatically perform a dry run.
+Travis CI does this by default.

+Note: It is crucial that your CI server also fetches all tags when checking out your repository.
+Travis CI does this by default.

 Note: If you have a more sophisticated build with multiple jobs you should have a look at [travis-after-all](https://github.com/dmakhno/travis_after_all), which is also configured for this [package](.travis.yml).

 ## ITYM*FAQ*LT